 The book addresses war (the Civil War) and death (Lincoln's assassination).
 The approach is direct but brief and age-appropriate.
 The war is described as a "terrible war" where "brother fought against brother."
 His death is stated simply: "A man shot him.
 Abraham Lincoln died."
 The resolution is hopeful in its focus on his lasting legacy and the reunification of the country.
 It is a secular, historical account.

-Parents should be prepared to discuss the concepts of slavery, the Civil War, and assassination in simple terms.
+Parents should be prepared to discuss the concept of slavery, including the injustice of owning people and the fight to end it.
+The book also touches on the Civil War and Lincoln's assassination, which may prompt questions about violence and death.
 The book introduces these topics but doesn't elaborate, so a child will likely have questions.
 Specifically, the page mentioning the Civil War and the final page discussing his death are points for potential conversation.
 Reading it cold is fine, but being ready for questions is key.
 The child comes home from school talking about presidents, or perhaps they've been caught in a lie and the parent wants to start a conversation about the importance of honesty using a real-world example.

 A 6-year-old will likely focus on the narrative: boy in a log cabin, loves to read, becomes president.
 They'll grasp the core concept of "honesty."
 An 8 or 9-year-old will be more capable of understanding the historical context: the division of the country, the significance of the Civil War, and the gravity of Lincoln's leadership and death.
 They can connect the concept of his integrity to the difficult decisions he had to make.